Training Language Models to Explain Their Own Computations: Methods

 \subsection{Definitions and Task}

 Abstractly, a neural \textbf{model} \target can be represented as a pipeline $x\to h\to y$ that maps \textbf{inputs} $x$ to \textbf{hidden representations} $h$ to \textbf{outputs} $y$.
-An \textbf{explanation} $E$ of the neural network may enable us to answer \textbf{questions} $q$ about what information in $x$ is represented in $h$, how that information influences $y$, and what pieces of the model are responsible for each step.

-For example, we may wish to answer a question $q=\textit{What inputs activate direction $v$ at layer $l$?}$ If $v$ activates highly on tokens \textit{Tokyo}, \textit{NYC}, and \textit{Paris}, then an appropriate explanation $E$ might be \textit{city names}.
-We are interested in whether LMs can learn to generate them directly.
+An \textbf{explanation} $E$ of the neural network may enable us to answer \textbf{questions} $q$ about what information in $x$ is represented in $h$ and how that information influences $y$.
+For example, we may wish to answer a question $q=\textit{What inputs activate direction $v$ at layer $l$?}$ If $v$ activates on tokens \textit{Tokyo}, \textit{NYC}, and \textit{Paris}, then an appropriate explanation $E$ might be \textit{city names}.
+We are interested in whether LMs can learn to generate $E$ directly.

 In this paper, we will train \textbf{explainer models} \explainer to produce explanations $E$ for various \textbf{target models} \target and types of questions $q$.
 Abstractly, let $\procedure: (\target,q)\mapsto E$ be a (model-external) \textbf{explanation procedure} that generates an explanation $E$ answering a question $q$ about model \target.
 We use \procedure as supervision to train an explainer model, by minimizing the cross-entropy loss on the explanation: